-Montclair Police Chief David Sabagh painted a vivid picture before the township council Tuesday night of the events surrounding the mayhem that occurred last week during The Barstool Blackout Tour at the Wellmont Theater.
+Montclair Police Chief David Sabagh painted a vivid picture before the township council Tuesday night of the that occurred last week during The Barstool Blackout Tour at the Wellmont Theater.

 At that event, six people were arrested, four police officers were injured, and 21 young people were taken to area hospitals after a crowd outside the Wellmont erupted into a violent and drunken melee Thursday night.